yisunlp/yisunlp.github.io/_pages/about.md

 - Pretraining of OpenBA-V2 (Soochow University)
 - Develop the SFT code of LLaMA-2 and OpenBA-V2 in Chinese AI chips Teco T100 (Tecorigin)
 - Generation Acceleration of Large Language Models (Huawei Cloud)
-- CCF-Tencent Rhino Bird Fund (CCF & Tencent)
+- CCF-Tencent Rhino Bird Fund (CCF and Tencent)

 # 🎖 Honors and Awards